avarone-github/essex/docs/guide/linguistic-analysis/index.md

 === "Java"

-    The program prints a [JSON representation of the results](../../reference/output/linguistic-analysis/index.md) and the list of tokens' lemmas with their part-of-speech.
+    The program prints a representation of the returned JSON object and a list of tokens' lemmas with their part-of-speech.

     ``` java
     import ai.expert.nlapi.security.Authentication;